 The assembly of fuel bundles has a pancake shaped core region (shown in red) 0.45 m to 0.90 m thick X 10 m diameter that is surrounded above, below and around its perimeter by a blanket region ~ 1.3 m to 1.8 m thick and a fuel bundle cooling region 0.66 m thick.

-The blanket region and cooling region are further surrounded by a 3 m thick layer of liquid sodium which absorbs any neutrons that escape from the blanket and cooling regions, and provides space for damped fuel assembly motion during a severe earthquake.
+The blanket region and cooling region are further surrounded by a ~ 3 m thick guard band of liquid sodium which absorbs any neutrons that escape from the blanket and cooling regions, and provides space for damped fuel assembly motion during a severe earthquake.

 The central core region together with the top and bottom blanket regions involve 697 vertical fixed and mobile fuel bundles.
-There are 357 fixed active fuel bundles which form a 2 dimensional matrix into which 340 mobile active fuel bundles are inserted from the bottom.
+There are 357 fixed active fuel bundles that form a 2 dimensional matrix into which 340 mobile active fuel bundles are inserted from the bottom.
 Each fixed fuel bundle is 0.3651 m long X 0.3651 m wide X 6.0 m high and is supported by 1.5 m high legs (corner girder extensions underneath the fixed fuel bundles).
 Each mobile active fuel bundle is 0.3016 m long X 0.3016 m wide X 6 m tall and has attached to its top a 7.5 m tall indicator tube.
 The mobile fuel bundles are supported by hydraulic actuators embedded in the 1.5 m high steel lattice that rests on the primary sodium pool inner floor.

 There are two outer perimeter rings of used fuel bundles where natural decay of fission products occurs over a six year period before the fuel bundles are removed from the primary liquid sodium.